eddylj/Backend-Communication-App/assumptions.md

 - If the new email is the same as the existing email stored in the user's data, InputError is raised.
 ### user_profile_sethandle()
 - If the new handle is the same as the existing handle stored in the user's data, InputError is raised.

+## Server
+### /message
+- Some black-box HTTP message tests which need to call /channel/messages for comparison cannot be done because of the latency affecting the accuracy of the timestamp.